c-base/hackandtell-raspberry/README.md

     make && make run
     # or use XCode or other IDE to compile

-## Host Build with Docker
+## Build

-Pass the `--shell` argument to get an interactive shell inside the build container.
+* Pass the `--shell` argument to get an interactive shell inside the build container.
+* Pass the `armv6` argument to build for the armv6 (e.g. Raspberry Pi).

 * `./build.sh`

 ### Runtime Dependencies

-* Ubuntu: `sudo apt install libfreeimage3`
+* Ubuntu 16.04: `sudo apt install libfreeimage3 libglfw3 liburiparser1`

 ### Run

 * `bin/hackandtell-raspberry`